stormpath/stormpath-documentation/source/reference.rst

     * - ``description``
       - String
       - 0 < N <= 1000 characters
-      - The description of the Directory.
+      - (Optional) The description of the Directory.

     * - ``status``
       - String (Enum)